backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 Also included are the individual data points of the two counties at either end of the distribution.
 Davidson County (Nashville) had the highest overall increase of 93%, nearly doubling its HPI; the lowest in the state was Weakley County, only increasing 9%.

 ## An Interactive Choropleth Map
-To show individual county data and the housing market as a whole in a single figure, I used the extremely powerful and interactive data analysis toolset found in the Plotly Express library.
-Specifically, we will be making an interactive thematic geo-map of the state.
+To show individual county data **and** the housing market as a whole in a single figure, I utilized the extremely powerful and interactive data analysis toolset found in the Plotly Express library.
+Specifically, we will be making an interactive choropleth map, which is a thematic geo-map of Tennessee partioned by its counties.

 To define the geographical boundaries for the map, I used county specific codes from the Federal Information Processing Standards (FIPS) and a json file containing the corresponding latitude and longitude strings (https://raw.githubusercontent.com/plotly/datasets/master/geojson-counties-fips.json).
+Plotly likes "tidy" data with as few columns as possible.
+Having 88 columns, this took quite a bit of restructuring.
+However, I did this for both dataframes so I could include both the HPI and the percent change of each county in the figure.

-One downside to the choropleth map is that it can be very computationally expensive.
-Since this is an interactive map, it has to reitterate through the data each new frame.
+The major downside to the choropleth map is that it can be very computationally expensive.
+Since this is an interactive map, it has to reitterate through the data each frame, increasingly introducing latency.

 To mitigate the complexity of our figure, I reduced the number of observation dates we pass to it.